hilaldedek/pentagram_blog-app/README.md

    -MacOS: `source env/bin/activate`

    -`pip install -r requirements.txt`

-    -`touch config.py `

    -Create a config.py file in the api directory and paste the following codes into it.
 Don't forget to create your own key in YOUR_SECRET_KEY! :

     ```
     from datetime import timedelta